Hugo and Fabienne Biner

-Berggasthaus Trift has been owned since 1995 by Hugo and Fabienne Biner.
+Since 1995 Berggasthaus Trift is lead by Hugo and Fabienne Biner.
 Fabienne is the builder's great granddaughter.
 The Biners carried on from the initial renovation work with a great deal of their own work and tactfully adapted the building so as to meet present day requirements.
 The business is becoming ever more popular with passing mountaineers and guests from Switzerland and abroad.

 Berggasthaus Trift is surrounded by remnants of walls which formerly served as sheep pens.
 Trift has always been an area for sheep farming.
 Every two weeks the shepherds would gather their animals from the areas Schweifinen, Triftkumme and Hohliecht.
 Each shepherd had his own pen and was thus able to check whether his herd was complete.
 On such occasions the shepherds would feed their sheep with "Gläkk", a mixture of salt and flour, and select the young.
 Such meetings also had a social function, for discussions and the exchange of news.